I need to repent.

 Most people mistakenly believe that writing in third-person will lend credibility and gravitas to their professional persona and draw people in.
 In reality, all it does is bore them.
 Remember our Facebook analogy.
 You wouldn't go on FB and type “Josh just had an amazing burger at Shake Shack.
 He also enjoyed the vanilla shake immensely.”
 You shouldn't do it on LinkedIn either.

 Make sure you and I are connected on all the social medias – and you download my My 10 favorite PR tools to build authority & sales.
 I’m going to dig deeper into revealing the best strategies to tackle your summary section – and will email you when we have it done.
 It’s pretty critical to get this right.
 If you do nothing else today, going back and replacing your name and the “he and she's” with “I” or “we” will go a long way.

 This should be more than enough homework to get you started.
 I’m going to say this one more time.
 Connect.
 With.
 Me.
 I don’t want you missing my future article and video where I tackle crafting a headline sure to get you noticed by the LinkedIn search engine.
 You’ll learn how to flip the script on your personal summary, turning it into a lean, mean client-facing machine that will engage your audience.

-We offer professional LinkedIn reviews for our Gold members and above.
-Anytime you make updates to your LinkedIn, let us know.
+We offer professional LinkedIn makeovers for our media celebrity clients.
+Once we've done the makeover, anytime you make updates to your LinkedIn, let us know.
 We’ll give you a very thorough review and tell you how your content plays with influencers who are checking you out.
 Your authority and influence makes all the difference when reaching out to investors, partners, and customers.
 LinkedIn can showcase your authority… big time.